-The conversion feature and the warrants component of convertible debentures and convertible notes payable, and warrants denominated and exercisable in a foreign currency, are accounted for as derivative liabilities as their fair value is affected by changes in the fair value of the Common Shares and in response to the changes in foreign exchange rates.
+The warrants denominated and exercisable in a foreign currency are accounted for as derivative liabilities as their fair value is affected by changes in the fair value of the Common Shares and in response to the changes in foreign exchange rates.
 The estimates, assumptions and judgments made in relation to the fair value of derivative liabilities are subject to measurement uncertainty.
-The conversion feature and warrant component of the convertible debentures and convertible notes payable, and warrants denominated and exercisable in a currency in other than the Company's functional currency, are required to be measured at fair value at each reporting period.
+The warrants denominated and exercisable in a currency in other than the Company's functional currency, are required to be measured at fair value at each reporting period.